patrickvando/interpreter/README.md

 To run `filename.asm`, use:  `run filename`

-See the file "gcd.nrj" for an example implementation of the Euclidean Algorithm.
+See the file `gcd.nrj` for an example implementation of the Euclidean Algorithm.

-See the file "fib.nrj" for an example implementation of a Fibonnaci number generator.
+See the file `fib.nrj` for an example implementation of a Fibonnaci number generator.

-See the file "isPrime.nrj" for an example implementation of a prime number checker.
+See the file `isprime.nrj` for an example implementation of a prime number checker.

 ### Table of Contents

 [Dependencies](#Dependencies)

+- Python
+- NASM
+- GCC

+The compiler is written in Python.
+NASM is used to compile the `.asm` file output by the compiler into a `.o` file, GCC is used to turn the `.o` file into an executable.

 [About](#About)

+This was a learning project for me.
+I learned a lot about compilers and assembly.
+I also learned about managing complexity in a project that is larger/more complex than I was used to as a student.
+Compilers are fascinating and I have still have much to learn.

+This compiler has three stages:

+- Lexer stage turns source `.nrj` file into a sequence of tokens (tokens for symbols, tokens for numbers, token for 'words')
+- Parser stage turns sequence of tokens into an Abstract Syntax Tree (intermediate representation of source code)
+- Compiler stage travels through the AST and turns it into NASM instructions that are written to the `.asm` file

 [Features](#Features)

 [NRJ Language Specifications](#NRJ-Language-Specifications)

 ## Dependencies